 Warning: Formatting your microSD card will delete all the data on the card.
 If you're using an older card, make sure you've backed up its data before proceeding.

-How to format the microSD card on Nintendo Switch
+How to format a microSD card on Nintendo Switch

 - 1. Insert the microSD card into your Nintendo Switch.